 Let’s take a deeper dive into how web application security intervenes.

 Web application security involves designing websites to work efficiently even when attacked.
 A Web application’s security protocols protect it against hostile agents.
 Web applications inherently have vulnerabilities, just as any software.
-According to a 2019 Forrester Research survey, 42% of businesses that had witnessed a cyberattack attributed the event to a software security vulnerability, while 35% blamed it on a buggy web application.
-This survey points out that minor errors in code can be exploited, exposing businesses to significant risk.
+Minor errors in code can be exploited, exposing businesses to significant risk.
 To prevent these flaws, we need web application security.
 Secure development approaches and security measures across the software development life cycle (SDLC) address design-level faults and implementation-level issues.

 An organization’s vulnerability and the increasing number of methods used to attack web applications increases the levels of threat to organizations.